wp-plugins/military-discount/readme.txt

 == Installation ==

-1. Upload `gruntroll` folder to the `/wp-content/plugins/` directory
+1. Upload unzipped `military-discount` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Create an account and retrieve your Access Token at https://businesses.gruntroll.com/register
 4. Paste your Access Token into the Access Token box in Military Discount Settings link (found in Plugins menu)
-5. Alter settings per your project requirements.
-6. Save settings.
+5. Save settings.

 == Frequently Asked Questions ==